ehn-dcc-development/hcert-kotlin/README.md

 All services are implemented according to the [Specification 1.0.5](https://github.com/ehn-digital-green-development/hcert-spec), Version 1.0.5 from 2021-04-18.

-The schemata for data classes is imported from <https://github.com/ehn-digital-green-development/hcert-schema/blob/main/eu_dgc_v1_schema.json>, from 2021-04-21.
+The schemata for data classes is imported from <https://github.com/ehn-digital-green-development/ehn-dgc-schema>, from 2021-04-23.

 ## Usage

 `ehn.techiop.hcert.kotlin.chain.Chain` is the main class for encoding and decoding HCERT data.
-For encoding, pass an instance of a `DigitalGreenCertificate` (class generated from the JSON schema) and get a `ChainResult`.
+For encoding, pass an instance of a `Eudgc` (class generated from the JSON schema) and get a `ChainResult`.
 That object will contain all revelant intermediate results as well as the final result (`step5Prefixed`).
 This final result can be passed to a `DefaultTwoDimCodeService` that will encode it as a 2D QR Code.

 The usage of interfaces for all services (CBOR, COSE, ZLib, Context) in the chain may seem over-engineered at first, but it allows us to create wrongly encoded results, by passing faulty implementations of the service.
 Those services reside in the namespace `ehn.techiop.hcert.kotlin.chain.faults` and should, obviously, not be used for production code.